jhelsten/Getting-and-Cleaning-Data-Project/CodeBook.md

 The data is in a zipped file.
 You will want to unzip the file and save the UCI HAR Dataset folder in your R working directory.

+# Data Set Information

+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 # Data Transformation Steps

 The following data transformations are carried out by the run_analysis.R script: